developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

   - type: section
     level: 4
-    title: Staging API Service
+    title: Staging Service API
-    text: Explains how to use the Staging API service from an EMM console to produce StageNow barcodes and to enroll an AEDO EMM agent using the StageNow client app.
+    text: Explains how to use the Staging Service API from an EMM console to produce StageNow barcodes and to enroll an AEDO EMM agent using the StageNow client app.
     url: api

 Changed to "MDM TK Legacy guide"